Subscribe to our Newsletter for all the latest news and color release dates!

 Why make borosilicate colors from sand?

-In addition to enhanced saturation levels, in many cases we are able to improve the working properties, stabilize the compositions, and minimize, if not eliminate air bubbles.
+In addition to enhanced saturation levels, in many cases we are able to improve the working properties, stabilize the compositions, and often time completely eliminating air bubbles.
 Overall, the elements are more fully integrated into the glassy network than a “low-temp”, cullet-based version.
+This makes for a buttery smooth working experience for the glassblower and a much higher quality finished product.

 Our vision is to propel a new generation of borosilicate artwork forward with the richness and optical clarity that has been a staple in soft glass for centuries.
-We see SANDCRAFTED® glass as the logical next frontier for discerning borosilicate artists.
+We see SANDCRAFTED® glass as the logical next frontier for discerning borosilicate artists and collectors.

 Why do your colors require different annealing temperatures than Simax?
 Does that mean they are not 33CTE?

 The coefficient of thermal expansion is only one factor in getting two different materials to seal together.
 A perfectly matching CTE does not automatically equal “compatibility”.
 But at the same time, something slightly higher or lower than the specific CTE measurement can still compatibly seal to something else (it doesn’t even have to be glass to glass).
 So when we refer to 33CTE glass, it is generally understood to represent a family of colored and non-colored borosilicate that is compatible in the area of ~3 × 10−6 K−1 at 20°C. In fact, “borosilicate” itself is an amazingly broad term that includes a huge spectrum of glasses with a vast range of CTE values, viscosities, opacities, etc., many of which are not at all compatible with Simax.